-Our topic based curriculum links to the new National Curriculum programme of study for English, which unites the important skills of reading, writing, drama, speaking and listening.
+Our topic-based curriculum links to the new National Curriculum programme of study for English, which unites the important skills of reading, writing, drama, speaking and listening.
 Writing genres are matched to topics to ensure that writing is relevant and meaningful to our children.
-Opportunities are developed to use the latest ICT technology, film and firsthand experience to produce consistently high quality literacy.
-A wide range of high quality poetry, fiction and non-fiction texts, ensures pupils are taught to read and write with confidence and enjoyment.
+We also develop a number of opportunities to use the latest ICT technology, film and firsthand experience to produce consistently high-quality literacy.
+A wide range of high-quality poetry, fiction and non-fiction texts, ensures pupils are taught to read and write with confidence and enjoyment.